ABOUT REMOTE HUTS

 Permolat

-Permolat was set up as an online group in conjunction with with the website and developed into an effective volunteer collective that was able to begin carrying out maintenance on these structures and their access tracks.
-The group also became a strong advocate that was able to lobby for the retention of these iconic structures.
-The remote hut circuits demand a higher level of skill and experience than your average great walk or tourist track, but provide a wonderful alternative to the DOC managed ones that are often crowded or increasingly booked out.
-The online medium has proved to be a highly effective means of connecting a diverse and widely dispersed group of remote high-country enthusiasts.
-The original online platform folded in 2021 with activity shifting to Permolat Facebook and the Slack platform for those who preferring to organise and share information in a closed group.
-Go to our contact page if are interested in joining the latter.
+The Permolat Online Group was set up in conjunction with the website and developed very rapidly into an effective volunteer collective that began carrying out maintenance on these structures and their access tracks.
+The Group provided a voice for a diverse range of outdoor types and was able to lobby effectively for the retention of these iconic huts and bivs.
+The remote hut circuits demand a higher level of skill and experience than your average great walk or tourist track but provide a wonderful alternative to the DOC managed ones that are often crowded or increasingly booked out.
+The online medium proved highly effective as a means of connecting and organising folk with a range of skills and experience relevant to hut maintenance and trackwork.
+The Permolat Group grew rapidly and was a catalyst for more widespread volunteer activity around the country.
+Numerous hut and track maintenance projects have been undertaken by the Group since its inception.
+Our original online platform became unstable as time went on and in 2021 it was shut down.
+The Remote Huts website was shifted to the Weebly platform and members of the online group either self-organised or shifted their activity to Permolat Facebook.

 Permolat Trust